felixschwebel/GoogleDinosaurGameBot/README.md

 When an obstacle is detected the jump function is triggered.
 I decided to not use the ducking functionality because I would have to check for the lower ground and the middle ground separately.
 This would slow down the checking process and the reaction time of the Dino.
 I just used the _ARROW-DOWN_ to get the Dino faster back on the ground.
 Because the speed of the game is changing with time, this switched from a 0.19 s wait to a 0.16 s wait after 50 seconds.

 <img width="327" alt="Screenshot 2022-12-02 at 22 02 51" src="https://user-images.githubusercontent.com/111788725/205385639-be50d2f3-b9f9-4afb-9877-23d6afb69b74.png">

+At this stage, the automation is far from perfect, but the basic functionality - detecting an obstacle and reacting to it - is implemented.
+To improve the GameBot in the future the values of the detection box ```xmax, width, ymax, height``` and the time before the _ARROW_DOWN_ Key is sent, would have to be fine-tuned and changed over time. **For now, the Dino only reaches scores of around 400 to 500 consistently.**